RedHatInsights/mocks/README.md

 # TODO

+* Automate more of the local deployment steps to enable easy setup for local front-end development, this would include:
+  * edit the SSO url in chrome to point to local keycloak
+  * stand up a gateway/proxy service which sends API calls from the front-end to the mocks
 * Allow users to be created with dynamic RBAC permissions and/or entitlements
 * Integrate with the [Clowder](http://www.github.com/RedHatInsights/clower) operator